pnp/powerautomate-samples/samples/notify-on-last-working-day/README.md

 ## Summary

 Send an e-mail notification on the last **working** day of the month.

-The original post can be found at PowerUser community: [Send an e-mail notification the last working day of the month](https://powerusers.microsoft.com/t5/Power-Automate-Cookbook/Send-an-e-mail-notification-the-last-working-day-of-the-month/td-p/787942)
+Read more in the [Sending an e-mail notification the last working day of the month](https://powerusers.microsoft.com/t5/Power-Automate-Community-Blog/Sending-an-e-mail-notification-the-last-working-day-of-the-month/ba-p/806320) article.

 ![picture of the sample](assets/Send_notification_flow_overview.png)